 The public spaces at Twyfelfontein Lodge are just magnificent.
 The lounge and bar is the best place from which to enjoy the beautiful sunsets of Namibia.
 Just down the steps from the lounge and bar and you can enjoy one of Twyfelfontein’s famous cocktails at the poolside.
 Twyfelfontein is much more than just a hotel.
 It is a destination where you can get back in touch with your roots and reload your batteries for the future.

 Guest accommodation at Twyfelfontein Country lodge comprises 56 en-suite rooms.
 These rooms are all spacious and with all the amenities that you might require.
 All rooms have magnificent views of the surrounding planes or mountains.
 It is not unusual to be treated to the sight of the famous desert elephants from your veranda.

 There is a choice of twin rooms, triple rooms and double rooms.
-The rooms are basic, clean and have air conditioning.

 For honeymooners, or perhaps for royalty, Twyfelfontein Country Lodge offers a luxury suite placed a discrete distance from the other buildings.
 The suite has its own private bar and private splash pool.
 This pool is nestled between the natural rocks and not visible to the paparazzi.
 A very romantic and private experience.

 The lodge caters for a host of activities, ranging from swimming facilities, and safaris.
 The many Namibian plant species, among which the unique Welwitschia, will delight plant lovers.
 Elephants and giraffe are some of the wildlife that adapted to the desert climate of the Namib that can be seen roaming the area.